Guavaween

-Guavaween was an annual Latin-flavored Halloween celebration which took place on the last Saturday of October in the historic neighborhood of Ybor City on Tampa, Florida.
+Guavaween was an annual Latin-flavored Halloween celebration which took place on the last Saturday of October in the historic neighborhood of Ybor City in Tampa, Florida.
 It was named after Tampa's nickname, "The Big Guava".

-Since its inception more than 30 years ago, Guavaween became one of the largest festivals in Ybor.
+Guavaween quickly became one of the largest festivals in Ybor.
 The daylight hours were family-oriented and in the past had included such activities as a costume contest, scavenger hunt, safe trick-or-treat at Centro Ybor, food and amusement rides.
 Around dusk, the Mama Guava Stumble Parade, Guavaween's most popular attraction, made its way down Seventh Avenue, the main street in Ybor.
 The parade, led by Mama Guava, featured floats and costumed individuals who threw candy and beads to the spectators.

 History

 Historical roots

 In the 1880s, Spanish-born and New York-based Gavino Gutierrez came to the area to search for wild guava trees that might be cultivated commercially.
-He didn't find usable trees, but he liked the small town of Tampa.
-After leaving the area, Gutierrez stopped by Key West to visit his friend, cigar manufacturer Vicente Martinez-Ybor.
+He didn't find usable trees, but found that the area may be useful for other purposes.
+On his way back to New York, Gutierrez stopped by Key West to visit his friend, cigar manufacturer Vicente Martinez-Ybor.
 Ybor was looking for a place to relocate his prosperous business, and Gutierrez recommended Tampa.
 Ybor took his advice and eventually founded Ybor City, helping Tampa grow from a small village to a bustling city over the next few decades.

 Referencing this local history in the 1970s, local newspaper columnist Steve Otto planted the idea that if New York City is the "Big Apple", then Tampa must be the "Big Guava".
-The nickname stuck.

 Early Guavaween

-According to a well known area artist and college professor of art, prior to Mama Guava and Guavaween, many (then) young artists were sharing loft spaces in an old closed cigar factory in the late 1970s and decided to throw a large Halloween party and charge all who attended $1.00.
+According to a known area artist and college professor of art, prior to Mama Guava and Guavaween, many young artists were sharing loft spaces in an old closed cigar factory in the late 1970s and decided to throw a large Halloween party and charge all who attended $1.
 The party was a success.
 The artists continued the party in subsequent years, and the crowds grew as word spread.
-Somehow, from the artist's original Halloween Parties, Guavaweens, well as the first Artists and Writers Ball, evolved.
+Soon, from the artists' original Halloween parties, Guavaween evolved.
 The first Artists and Writers Ball was given at the Cuban Club in their courtyard.
 The Tampa Tribune was the sponsor of that affair, which featured many bands and entertainers.
-It was a giant success as people from all walks of life joined, sharing tables, eating, drinking and dancing the night away.
+It was a success as people from all walks of life joined, sharing tables, eating, drinking and dancing the night away.

-The Artists and Writers Ball did not originally start from these Halloween Parties, but started as an underground alternative to Gasparilla.
-The Artists and Writers Group (Bud Lee, Peggy Lee, David Audet, Paul Wilborn, Beverly Coe and Bebe Williams) was the impetus behind The Artists and Writers Ball.
+The Artists and Writers Ball started as an underground alternative to the Gasparilla Pirate Festival.
+The Artists and Writers Group (Bud Lee, Peggy Lee, David Audet, Paul Wilborn, Beverly Coe and Bebe Williams) was the impetus behind the ball.
 It was traditionally held in early February around the time of Gasparilla.